 Keep this recipe added sugar-free by using granulated erythritol instead of sugar!

-Find 20+ more vegan edible gift ideas in the article above.
+Find 20+ more vegan food gift ideas in the article above.

 Alena Schowalter is a Certified Vegan Nutritionist who has been a vegetarian since childhood and vegan since 2012.
 Together with her husband, she founded nutriciously in 2015 and has been guiding thousands of people through different transition stages towards a healthy plant-based diet.
 She’s received training in the fields of nutrition, music therapy and social work.
 Alena enjoys discussions around vegan ethics, walks through nature and creating new recipes.